kei487/General_Voronoi_Diagram/README.md

-# General Voronoi Diagram to Topological Map
+# Generalized Voronoi Diagram to Topological Map

 A C++ library for generating topological maps from occupancy grid maps using Generalized Voronoi Diagrams (GVD).